hammadkhokhar/by-bicycle-delivery/README.md

 ## <b> Start </b>

-- Start app with `yarn start`
+- Start app with `yarn start` (builds and runs the app)
-- Start app in development mode with `yarn dev`
+- Start app in development mode with `yarn dev` (nodemon is used for hot reloading, so make sure you have it installed globally)